Account-based marketing at SAP

 Reactions to the “Global 100” were mixed.
 The concept was great for management at global level.
 Good for global industry marketers, too: they could identify major clients and future potential globally.
 For country office use, however, the data view was too narrow.
 Where the original Japanese magazine article showed 40 companies, the Japan country extract from the Global 100 held less than 30 organisations.
 Many of the Fortune 100 had head offices in the US – and at that time, SAP did not have a major presence there.
 Conversely, the country lists for Germany, France and the UK were, like the one for Japan, too thinly populated.

-The global 500
+The Global 500

 The obvious solution was to ramp up the scope – by a factor of five.
 The basis for the third iteration of the Global Market Report was the Fortune Global 500.
-To handle this level of activity, I fofussed heavily on making the process steps simple and repeatable.
+To handle this level of activity, I focussed heavily on making the process steps simple and repeatable.
 A master table mapped the company names used by Fortune against the Account IDs used within SAP’s internal systems.
 And as the tables themselves began to hold multiple dimensions of data, the project switched from a single Excel sheet, to multiple tables held in Access, with data relationships documented by star diagrams.

 It was at this stage that the differences between computer systems and the real world became a very tangible issue.
 Those differences showed up in several areas.
 What SAP’s internal systems called an Account was often a single location of a real-world business.
 How do you map the ownership of multiple subsidiaries of an organisation in the internal system, so that revenues or product sales can be rolled up into Key Account totals – or drill down from a global total to provide a national view?
 The SAP system does indeed provide a solution for this, called hierarchy nodes.
 Nevertheless, the issue was Master Data management: the completeness and accuracy of internal records.
-Data quality became a hot button for Key Accounts and for marketing.
+Data quality became a hot button for Key Accounts and for effective account-based marketing.

 The Global Market Database

 Another issue was how to source classification data.
-When the scope doubled again (the 4th iteration) the Report became the Global Market Database.
+When the scope doubled again (the 4th iteration) the ABM Report became the Global Market Database.
 But classifying the Top 1.000 Organisations into size bands by revenue or the number of employees became an issue.
-It was easy to find out that a company like, say Shell, employed about 1000.000 people worldwide.
+It was easy to find out that a company like, say Shell, employed about 100.000 people worldwide.
 But SAP wanted to sell software licences by country, so marketing and sales wanted to know how the employee total broke down by country.
 Where was that data to come from?
 I learned that Hoppenstedt could provide data that covered German companies – but what about the rest of the world?
 And that’s how I came into contact with the team at Dun & Bradstreet’s Frankfurt office.
 And with Mel Baruch, my primary contact for discussions on D&B data structures and quality.

 Integrating Dun & Bradstreet data